Updated: April, 2022

 - Be patient with yourself.
 Learn to manage your anxiety while affirming your social competencies.

 A social situation happens...

-- You will encounter some stress approaching this situation.
-In the past, you've usually bailed out due to anxiety.
-However, instead of starting by doubting yourself, explore what strategies you can use to help yourself deal with the uncomfortable social situation.
+- You may encounter some stress approaching this situation.
+In the past, your self-defeater voice pushed you to bail out due to anxiety.
+Instead of starting by doubting yourself, explore what strategies you can use to deal with the uncomfortable social situation.

 - Use your inner coach to remind yourself how much better you will feel once you use your strategies.
-Remind yourself that you know and are capable of using these strategies.
+Remind yourself that you know these strategies.
+Tell yourself, “I can try this.”

-- This encourages your to implement the use of the strategies.
+- This encourages you to implement the use of the strategies.

-- Resulting in the fact you are training your brain that “you can do it” better than you have done it before!
+- This results in the fact you are training your brain that “you can do it” better than you have done it before!

 Here's how this looks: